KaviD-115/Balatro-Jokers-Plus/README.md

 Cost: $8

-"1 in 2 chance to permanently gain +1 Joker Slot whenever a boss blind is defeated"
+"1 in 2 chance to permanently gain +1 Joker Slot whenever a Boss Blind is defeated"

 -----